 The building permit stabilization reserve fund is used stabilize building permit revenues and expenditures, which can vary from year to year based on development activity levels in accordance with Bill 124.
-A draw from this reserve fund may be needed at year end due to reduced building permits because of COVID-19.

-Corporate Reserve Funds Recommended Balance June 30 Uncommitted Balance Building Permit Stabilization The reserve fund is capped at 163% of direct costs.
+Corporate Reserve Funds Recommended Balance September 30 Uncommitted Balance Building Permit Stabilization The reserve fund is capped at 163% of direct costs.
 Total direct costs for 2020 were approximately \$3.3 million.
-Based on this the upset balance for the reserve fund is \$5.4 million . \$2.4 million
+Based on this the upset balance for the reserve fund is \$5.4 million. \$2.4 million